Postsecondary Child Care Grant

 - Must have a child 12 years old or younger (or a child 14 years old or younger if the child has a disability)

-- Must be either an Undergraduate or Graduate student enrolled in at least 1 credit per term
+- Must be either an Undergraduate or Graduate student enrolled in at least 1 credit per term at a participating Minnesota School

 - Has not received child care grant funds for a period of 10 semesters or the equivalent